Types of Externships

 - Judicial Externships

 Extern placements in these areas include county, city, state and federal legislative and executive offices.
-Students have externed in diverse places such as the various county offices of the State's Attorney and Public Defender, the Office of the U.S. Attorney, City of Chicago Department of Law, Office of the IL Attorney General, IL Commerce Commission, U.S. Department of Homeland Security, Internal Revenue Service, U.S. Environmental Protection Agency, Financial Industry Regulatory Authority (FINRA), Securities & Exchange Commission (SEC), and Equip for Equality.
+Students have externed in diverse places such as the various county offices of the State’s Attorney and Public Defender, the Office of the U.S. Attorney, City of Chicago Department of Law, Cook County Public Guardian, Office of the Illinois Attorney General, U.S. Department of Homeland Security, Internal Revenue Service, U.S. Environmental Protection Agency, Financial Industry Regulatory Authority (FINRA), Securities & Exchange Commission (SEC), Equal Employment Opportunity Commission (EEOC), Illinois Human Rights Commission, Lurie Children’s Hospital, and Equip for Equality.

-Governmental and Public Interest Sector externship credit counts toward fulfilling some of the required course work for the J.D.
-Certificate in Public Interest Law.
+Governmental and Public Interest Sector externship credits count toward fulfilling some of the required coursework for the Public Interest Law certificate program.
 Externships with a legal aid bureau, legal assistance program or organization, and certain governmental agencies may enable 3Ls to acquire a 711 student practice license and appear in court.

 If you receive an offer to extern from an approved private placement, please contact Professor Gross.

-If you have questions about the LEP, please contact us at firstname.lastname@example.org.
+If you have questions about any of the many externship opportunities, please contact Professor Gross.